atayeem/31TETo/tutorial.md

     NOTE: ^ cannot be used in conjunction with # and $
     NOTE: this only supports A=440hz
 ```
-[See here](#add-a-flag) for information on how to do this.
+Go to the previous section for information on how to do this.
 Remember that the name and short name for them doesn't matter.
 Choose anything.
 The only thing that matters is the default value and the resampler flag. \

 The key point is that ^ has to be set to a valid tuning file in your config file, based on the number you wrote.
 Same thing with !, except for numbers with exclamation marks before them.